fab514/beginner-javascript-1/exercises/29 - Events/forms.md

 ## Accessibilty
 - making a website accessible for everyone.
 Especially people with vision problem.
 - Common mistake using an <a href> tag for a button. <a> tags are used to leave the website and buttons are used to insert information.
+- To find the meta data of each key Wes Bos has a site called keycode.info
+- You should also give the accesibilty of a user that doesn't have a mouse to click buy using tab keys.